-Protection: Although the Lebanese legal framework clearly bans child labour, it is a growing concern especially among the displaced Syrian population and mainly in the agricultural sector.xxix Therefore, the sector will continue its efforts in gathering information by carrying out ongoing26 and planned studies targeting children working in agriculture in coordination with the Protection sector, specifically the Child Protection subsector.
+Protection: Although the Lebanese legal framework clearly bans child labour, it is a growing concern especially among the displaced Syrian population and mainly in the agricultural sector.xxix Therefore, the sector will continue its efforts in gathering information by carrying out ongoing and planned studies targeting children working in agriculture in coordination with the Protection sector, specifically the Child Protection subsector.
 The purpose of these studies is to understand the prevalence of child labour, its nature, underlying causes, and the implications on the future of the children including their health and education.
 This will be to support the Ministry of Labour's National Action Plan and the Ministry of Agriculture to combat child labour in agriculture.
 The sector will support partners in the Protection sector on all technical aspects related to child protection in agriculture and on awareness raising on Decent Work Standards including Occupational Safety and Health standards in agriculture will be provided to relevant sectors and partners.
 Referrals between the two sectors will continue at both field and national levels using the interagency mechanism.

 Water: As the primary and secondary irrigation canal networks are under the responsibility of the Ministry of Energy and Water (MoEW) and the affiliated regional Water Authorities, all activities will be implemented and reported under the Water sector, led by the Ministry of Energy and Water.
-On-farm canals being under the responsibility of the Ministry of Agriculture, activities will be coordinated, irrigation implemented and reported under the Food Security sector.
+On-farm canals being under the responsibility of the Ministry of Agriculture, activities will (26) ILO/FAO/UNICEF study on Child Labour in Agriculture in the Bekaa region in Lebanon be coordinated, irrigation implemented and reported under the Food Security sector.
 As necessary, an ad hoc joint technical irrigation group with the Water sector can be formed to look at the national irrigation plan.
 In addition, the Food Security sector will coordinate any referrals for access to safe drinking water with the objective of access to safe, cooked foods at community and municipality level.